 No neutron exposure measurements are available.
 However, Dupree-Ellis et al. (2000) deemed neutron exposures at Mallinckrodt to be minimal.
 This conclusion appears to be correct based on what is known about the source material and its handling.
-Nevertheless, neutron production by means of the alpha-neutron reaction neutron and production by the early RaBe source used in the Shotgun Laboratory (see Section 5.2.4) were analyzed in the preparation of this technical basis document.
+Nevertheless, neutron production by the alpha-neutron reaction and by the early RaBe source used in the Shotgun Laboratory (see Section 5.2.4) was analyzed in the preparation of this technical basis document.
+Note that this document does not currently consider spontaneous fission neutron dose, which might add to dose in areas where large quantities of uranium are present.

 In the analysis of neutron production by the alpha-neutron reaction, the forms of uranium and thorium that would produce neutrons at the highest rates were identified as UF_4 and ThF_4 , the latter being an intermediate product in the processing of the thorium-containing waste cake to a thorium nitrate solution (see Sections 4.5 and 5.2.3).
-The uranium oxide forms, soda salt $(Na_2U_2O_7)$, and thorium nitrate were also considered, as indicated in Table 34.
-Note that as long as there is a reasonable amount of target material (fluorine, oxygen, or sodium) available and intimately mixed with the source material (uranium or thorium or their alpha-emitting daughters), neutron production essentially depends on the amount of the source material.
+The uranium oxide forms, soda salt $(Na_2U_2O_7)$, and thorium nitrate were also considered, as indicated in Table A-34.
+Note that as long as there is a reasonable amount of target material (fluorine, oxygen, or sodium) available and it is intimately mixed with the source material (uranium or thorium or their alpha-emitting daughters), neutron production essentially depends on the amount of the source material.

-Regarding the thorium, the total amount of cake processed to obtain the thorium nitrate solution was 350 tons, or 700,000 lbs (Table 4).
+Regarding the thorium, the total amount of cake processed to obtain the thorium nitrate solution was 350 tons, or 700,000 lbs (Table A-4).
 It is not known how much was processed at a time.
 However, it is conservative to assume that the processing was done in the same type of large batch-processing tank system used for processing ore (this maximizes the quantity at one time).
-This is also appropriate because the cake was digested and subject to extraction in the same manner as the ore and soda salt feed were.
-From Table 4, at one time a typical monthly processing would include about 80,000 lbs of Eldorado black oxide, 120,000 lbs of Vitro black oxide, and 60 tons of Vitro soda salt, for a total of 260,000 lbs per month or about 8700 lbs/day.
-Also from Table 4, K-65 ore was processed at another period at the rate of 8000-12,000 lbs/day.
+This is also appropriate because the cake was digested and subject to extraction in the same manner as the ore and soda salt feed.
+From Table A-4, at one time a typical monthly processing would include about 80,000 lbs of Eldorado black oxide, 120,000 lbs of Vitro black oxide, and 60,000 lbs of Vitro soda salt, for a total of 260,000 lbs per month or about 8700 lbs/day.
+Also from Table A-4, K-65 ore was processed at another period at the rate of 8000-12,000 lbs/day.
 Thus it is appropriate to assume that a reasonable high average processing volume of feed per day was 10,000 lbs.
-At this rate, it would take 70 working days to process the cake.
+At this rate, it would take 70 workdays to process the cake.